FJNel/book-project/api/api-docs.md

 - If the token is valid (not expired or already used) and matches the email, the user's account will be marked as verified.
 They can then log in.
 - If the token is invalid or expired, or the email does not match, an error message will be returned.
+- On successful verification, the system sends a welcome email, including a “Log In” button linking to `https://bookproject.fjnel.co.za/?action=login`.
+- Verification emails include a security notice: “If you did not create an account, please contact the system administrator at support@fjnel.co.za to ensure the safety of your account.”

 ### Examples